bibledit/old/lib/mbedtls/readme.txt

 After looking at all of them, the winner is: mbed TLS :)

+Integrate is with the Bibledit library as follows:
-Download the source tarball and unpack it.
+* Download the source tarball and unpack it.
+* Copy the unpackaged source library/*.c to folder mbedtls in Bibledit.
+* Copy the unpacked source include/mbedtls/*.h to folder mbedtls in Bibledit.
+* Put all mbedtls/*.c in Bibledit into Makefile.am in Bibledit.